Tour Questions? See our FAQ | Call 425-608-4217

 Day 4: Savoring Siena

 Today we'll head out to one of our favorite Tuscan hill towns: spirited Siena.
 With a local guide, we'll introduce you to the city's treasure-filled Duomo and learn the story of Siena's medieval city-state rivalry with Florence.
 We'll also gain insight into the city's beloved Palio horse races and learn why this tradition means so much to residents of every Sienese neighborhood.
-You'll have some free time to wander around Siena's charming streets — or relax with a drink and a view along the famous Campo — before we return to our country inn for the night.
-Bus: 2 hours.
-Walking: strenuous.
+You'll have some free time to wander around Siena's charming streets — or relax with a drink and a view along the famous Campo.
+We'll return to our countryside hotel for some down time before enjoying a tasting of the world famous Chianti wines.

 Day 5: Tuscany's Val d'Orcia